 These tables are intended to make access to data using the traditional SDR in MS Access format easier to use.
-These tables are primarily intended to serve advanced data users who would rather directly access data stored in the LTPP database tables than those who use the new search and data discovery tools included in InfoPave.
+These tables are primarily intended to make the data selection and download feature in InfoPave more user friendly.

 15.2.DCV RELEASE